 MON - FRI: 08:00 - 05:00 PM

-Steve Jackson Design is a residential architect in Essex, expertly designing new houses across Essex and beyond; large and small extensions at the front, rear, side and in the loft.
-We redesign existing houses to improve useable space; carry out detailed design for all types of refurbishments, often in listed buildings and conservation areas.
+Steve Jackson Design is a residential architect in Essex, expertly designing new houses, including large and small extensions at the front, rear, side and in the loft.
+We redesign existing houses to improve useable space; carry out detailed designs for all types of refurbishments, often in listed buildings and conservation areas.
 We have designed garden rooms and leisure suites, incorporating saunas, plunge pools and even table tennis rooms.

 We’ve been the local residential architect in Essex for refurbishments, conversions, new build schemes and extensions at numerous properties.
-A selection from our portfolio are shown in this section.
+A selection from our portfolio is shown in this section.

-As architects, we enjoy planning and creating new buildings, free of the constraints of existing structures.
+As architects in Essex, we enjoy planning and creating new buildings, free of the constraints of existing structures.
 We can fully express the client’s design aspirations and maximise the potential of a project.
-The residential architectural projects shown in this section range from a ‘leisure suite’ built into a cliff, to new detached houses.
-Two in Watford were deliberately designed to be in different architectural styles to attract different markets.
+The residential architectural projects that are shown in this section range from a ‘leisure suite’ built into a cliff, to new detached houses.
+Two in Watford were deliberately designed in different architectural styles to attract different markets.
 We are currently designing detached houses on two sites in Essex, with the completion of the final houses, of a group of five, in Norfolk.`

 Refurbishments and conversions are usually a challenge for most architects, as we are often limited, especially in the case of listed buildings, to what may be achieved.
-We have a good record of gaining listed building consent, working with conservation officers and others, to achieve the best solution.
+As a conservation architect in Essex, we have a good record of gaining listed building consent, working with conservation officers and others, to achieve the best solution.
 We aim to maximise daylighting, views; retaining period features and enhancing them where appropriate.
 We have close professional ties with an experienced historic building consultant, with whom we have collaborated on several projects.

 We recently completed a residential scheme for Learning Disabilities flats in a remarkably poor 1950’s building in Ingatestone for Essex Housing.
 The elevational changes to the fenestration and materials have radically changed the appearance of the building.
 Three small extensions help achieve the required floor space for this specialist housing.
 We have good experience of accessible design and also student housing, whether multiple-unit sites or individual houses.